asmikumar/poverty-prediction/README.md

-# Poverty Prediction by Combination of Satellite Imagery and Machine Learning
+# Poverty Prediction by Combining Satellite Imagery, Survey Data, and Machine Learning
 Is it feasible to estimate the standard of living based on nighttime satellite imagery?

 Key Steps